edge-cloud/www.edge-cloud.net/_posts/2019-04-08-limitations-of-anycast.md

 Before we can add [Endpoint Groups](https://docs.aws.amazon.com/global-accelerator/latest/dg/about-endpoint-groups.html) and [Endpoints](https://docs.aws.amazon.com/global-accelerator/latest/dg/about-endpoints.html), we have to actually create these endpoints.
 And as mentioned before we want to create these endpoints with a separate TLS/SSL certificate, so that we can differentiate to which origin a given RIPE Atlas probe was steered towards.

 The easiest approach is to create a [Network Load Balancer (NLB)](https://aws.amazon.com/elasticloadbalancing/) with TLS termination and a certificate issued by [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
-Again, keep in mind that the NLB in US-East-2 and the NLB in US-West-2 need to be issued two different certificates for our test.
+Again, keep in mind that the NLB in US-East-2 and the NLB in US-West-2 need to be issued individual certificates for our test.

 In real life you would issue either the same or different certificates to the origin endpoint, but leverage the same common name, based on the DNS hostname that you configured for your Anycast addresses.
+As this is not a production setup, but a test, the actual certificate common name doesn't matter here.

 ## RIPE Atlas setup